invesdwin/invesdwin-context-python/README.md

 - to measure the performance impact of the different runtime solutions
 - to gain flexibility in various deployment scenarios

-For an example R script integration, have a look at the test cases in `invesdwin-context-python-runtime-contract` which are executed in each individual runtime module test suite.
+For an example python script integration, have a look at the test cases in `invesdwin-context-python-runtime-contract` which are executed in each individual runtime module test suite.

 ## Recommended Editor